 2.7 Resignation.
 An Officer may resign by delivering written resignation to any officer.
 Such resignation shall be effective upon receipt unless specified to be effective another time.
 An acceptance thereof shall not be necessary to make it effective.

 2.8 Vacancies.
-If any Office becomes vacant, the Directors may elect a successor.
+If any officer vacates their position, the Directors may appoint, by Board vote, a successor.
+The successor must be a current member of the Board of Directors.
 Each such successor shall hold office for the unexpired term.